polkadot-fellows/dashboard/CONTRIBUTING.md

 ## Environment Variables

-Optionally apply the following environment variables in an environment file such as `.env` or with `yarn build` to customise the build of Polkadot Fellowship dashboard:
+Optionally apply the following environment variables in an environment file such as `.env` or with `yarn build` to customise the build of Polkadot Technical Fellowship dashboard:

 ```
 # display an organisation label in the network bar